chromeos/video-decode-encode-demo/README.md

 3. Initiate preview/encode rendering and release lock. `InternalSurfaceTextureRenderer` handles the choreography between the `InternalSurfaceTexture` and the rest of the system.
-When `onFrameAvailable` is called, the render lock is released.
+When `onFrameAvailable` is called, the atomic render lock is released.
 If this frame is required for the preview, a draw call is requested.
-If this stream should be encoding, an encode call is requested.
+If this stream should is being encoded, this frame is passed to the encoder.

 4. Preview frames.
 The demo offers a variable rate of preview frames.
 If a particular frame is required to be drawn on the screen, a call to the `DrawFrameProcessor` is called.
-This is an OpenGL call that copies the image from the renderer output, applies a GL filter if necessary, and shows it on the output surface.
+This is an OpenGL shader that copies the image from the renderer output, applies a GL filter if necessary, and shows it on the output surface.

 5. Encode frames.
 If a frame is intended for encode, a separate `DrawFrameProcessor` from the